felipemarino21/Automatizacion/README.md

 //AutomatizacionExcelCredit/src/test/resources/global.properties
 and replace edge for chrome

+THE TEST WAS RUN WITH CHROME 103.0.5060.66 AND MICROSOFT EDGE  103.0.1264.44

-To run this test, you must have Maven installed
+#To run this test, you must have Maven installed

 https://maven.apache.org/install.html

 Using Maven

-Open a command window in the project root folder and run:
+#Open a command window in the project root folder and run:

 maven clean test

-Or use this command for generating a report in Html
+#Or use this command for generating a report in Html

 mvn surefire-report:report